Columbia ISA

 3) Digital Audio Outputs

-The SPDIF Sony Philips Digital Interface (digital) output comes in two types: optical (sometimes called Toslink) and Coaxial.
+The SPDIF Sony Philips Digital Interface (digital) output comes in two types: optical (sometimes called Toslink) and Coaxial (RCA).
 Either will work fine and there is no real difference between the two when connecting your digital cable TV box to your home theater receiver for surround sound.
+You may find one or the other on the rear of the cable box.

 Using the digital audio output will provide your home theater receiver with full 5.1 Dolby Digital audio when available.
 Most programming will be broadcast through digital cable TV in two channel audio formats (stereo or encoded as Dolby Pro Logic), but HDTV channels, premium movie channels and even some cable networks will broadcast certain movies or prime time content in Dolby Digital 5.1, 6 channels (6 loudspeakers).